5 Things That Will Improve Your Kubernetes Security Posture

 • Enable Role Based Access Control (RBAC) and define least privilege policies per user or service requiring access

-• Externalise the identity (auth0) and authorization (authn) roles, whilst retaining policy implementation within Kubernetes
+• Externalise the identity (auth0) and authorisation (authn) roles, whilst retaining policy implementation within Kubernetes

 • Restrict access to the API endpoint and control plane Nodes